This post may contain some affiliate links which means we can earn commission at no extra cost to you.

-As always I’m going to get right into the thick of it and recommend my personal best place to stay in Malta straight off the bat, Mellieha.
+As always I’m going to get right into the thick of it and recommend my personal favourite place to stay in Malta straight off the bat – Mellieha.

 I will go into more detail below but for the more impatient viewers (which I am usually a part of) here is a quick summary as to why Mellieha is the place to be.

 - Access to the best beaches in Malta.

 - Complete variety of accommodations in all price ranges.

 - Less touristy in the centre.